 What is an adaptation?

 Remixes, samples, DJ mixes, mash-ups, and translations are all adaptations.
-Adaptations are , which you can read more about on our Derivative Works page.
+Adaptations are A new work based on a pre-existing work., which you can read more about on our Derivative Works page.

 But there are other adaptations beyond those described in this topic, for example, a symphonic orchestration of a musical work.